pratheesh1/Express-app/README.md

 This is a custom API built for the [trails app](https://naughty-darwin-b8340c.netlify.app/) project.
 The project is a simple CRUD application for managing a list of trails.
 The application is built with [MongoDB](https://www.mongodb.com/) and [Express.js](https://expressjs.com/) and uses [Mongoose](https://mongoosejs.com/) as the ODM.
 There is also a static endpoint country designed to return a list of countries.

-The API project is structured as follows:
+The directories of this API project is structured as follows:

 ```
 ├── app.ts